The Biblical Perspective of Jesus in Matthew 19

 You may be surprised to learn that these same verses were discussed and debated in regards to gender identity and issues of social norms even back in the time of Jesus, and apparently before!

 Regardless, this verse (Deut.
 22:5) is often picked out of the group and used to make a case against those who would act outside of cultural norms in terms of dress.
-This part of Deuteronomy contains a large amount of verses concerning marriage as well., most of it in fact talks about marriage and divorce.
-Although the verse about wearing clothing of the opposite gender may seem unconnected to the verses concerning marriage apparently there is a relevant connection that both the Pharisees and Jesus were aware of.
+This part of Deuteronomy contains a large amount of verses concerning marriage as well.
+Most of this passage talks about marriage and divorce.
+Although the verse about “wearing clothing of the opposite gender” may seem unconnected to the verses concerning marriage, apparently there is a relevant connection that both the Pharisees and Jesus were aware of.
 Jesus discussed this connection in Matthew 19.

-Although it is obvious from scripture that many of the concerns and issues raised in Old Testament times are outside of our modern experience, the idea that a link exists between marriage, gender, social function and expectations is still very much alive today, as we have seen recently in the California news. (ie: Who can be legally married?)
-Although controversial today, the issue of gender roles, marriage, gender identity, and gender-based cultural opportunities was even more rigid in the time of Christ, and so questioning it much more controversial.
+Although it is obvious from scripture that many of the concerns and issues raised in Old Testament times are outside of our modern experience, the idea that a link exists between marriage, gender, social function and expectations is still very much alive today, as seen in the U.S. news (ie: Who can be legally married?).
+Although controversial today, the issue of gender roles, marriage, gender identity, and gender-based cultural opportunities were even more rigid in the time of Christ, and so questioning it much more controversial.
+The consequences for living outside the cultural mandates for your gender role were swift and severe.

 Marriage, Gender Roles and Gender Identity